 It is only through our relationship with God and His Spirit living in us that gives us the ability to love anyone but ourselves.
 In fact, as John said in chapter one, we do not even know what love is until we believe in Jesus Christ.

-If anyone says, 'I love God,' yet hates his brother, he is a liar.
-For anyone who does not love his brother, whom he has seen, cannot love God, whom he has not seen.
-And he has given us this command: Whoever loves God must also love his brother.
+If anyone says, "I love God," and hates his brother, he is a liar.
+For if a person does not love his brother, whom he has seen, then he cannot love God, whom he has not seen.
+Yes, this is the command we have from him: whoever loves God must love his brother too.

 We love God because of what he did for us which we accept by faith (not seeing).
 In Genesis 1:27, we see that God made man in His image.
 Therefore, how can we hate the image of God and yet say that we love God?
 The next time you feel anything less than love for others, remember that they are created in the image of God and that is why we must love them.